Introduction

 If you need a timeline that is clear, discussable, and easy to revisit without becoming a small design project, FormaLM is often the better fit.

-That is what makes it useful here.
 Not because it turns timelines into artwork, but because it helps the work become legible without overcomplicating the path to finished output.